Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots: Gathering algorithm for

 If $r$ applies rule~3, it moves to another robot $s$'s location.
 If $s$ is activated at the same turn, then $s$ moves to $a$, no new multiplicity point is created, and all robots will eventually gather in $a$.
 If $s$ is not activated at the same turn as $r$, then $r$ will move to $s$ and create a new multiplicity point $b$.
 Since rule~3 causes $r$ to move clockwise by an angle smaller than $\pi$, we have $cw(a,b)>\pi>cw(b,a)$.
 Now all robots see $a$ and perhaps also $b$: either way, they will apply rule~1.a or rule~1.b, both of which result in a move to $a$. \end{proof}

-\begin{lemma} Assume that the swarm forms a rotationally asymmetric configuration with no multiplicity points, and let $r$ and $r'$ be two robots that are able to move.
-Then: \begin{enumerate} \item If $r$ is activated and executes rule~3, and $r'$ is not activated, then $r$ does not move to $r'$. \item If $r$ is activated and executes rule~4, then it moves by an angular distance strictly smaller than $\pi$, and its destination point is not in $V'(r)$, as defined in \cref{l:algorithm}. \item If both $r$ and $r'$ are activated and execute rule~4.b or rule~4.c, then $r$ and $r'$ are not antipodal of each other, and their destination points are not antipodal of each other. \end{enumerate} \end{lemma} \begin{proof} Since $r$ is able to move, by \cref{c:algomove}, it is either an undecided or a cognizant leader, implying that $r$ is the head of $V(r)$ or of $G(r)$.
+\begin{lemma} Assume that the swarm forms a rotationally asymmetric configuration with no multiplicity points, and let $r$ be a robot that is able to move.
+Then: \begin{enumerate} \item If $r$ is activated and executes rule~4, then it moves by an angular distance strictly smaller than $\pi$, and its destination point is not in $V'(r)$, as defined in \cref{l:algorithm}. \item If $r$ is activated and executes rule~3, and $r'$ is a robot that is able to move but is not activated, then $r$ does not move to $r'$. \item If both $r$ and $r'$ are activated and execute rule~4.b or rule~4.c, then $r$ and $r'$ are not antipodal to each other, and their destination points are not antipodal to each other. \end{enumerate} \end{lemma} \begin{proof} Since $r$ is able to move, by \cref{c:algomove}, it is either an undecided or a cognizant leader, implying that $r$ is the head of $V(r)$ or of $G(r)$.
 Also, $r$ sees at least one other robot $q\neq r$, or else it would be able to apply rule~2.
 If there is no robot $q'$ such that $0< cw(r,q')<\pi$, then the first element in the angle sequence of $r$ with respect to both $V(r)$ and $G(r)$ is at least $\pi$.
 However, this also means that $0<cw(q,r)<\pi$, and therefore $q$ has a lexicographically smaller angle sequence than $r$ with respect to both $V(r)$ and $G(r)$, contradicting the fact that $r$ is the head of one of them.
 It follows that there must be some robot $q$ with $0<cw(r,q)<\pi$.
 In particular, if $s$ is defined as in \cref{l:algorithm}, we have $0<cw(r,s)<\pi$.
-By repeating the same reasoning with $r'$, we infer that its next robot in the clockwise direction, $s'$, is such that $0<cw(r',s')<\pi$.

-Let us prove the first statement.
-If $r$ executes rule~3, then $r$ is the true leader, and $cw(r',r)\leq \pi$, by \cref{l:algomove}.
-Thus, $cw(r,r')\geq \pi$, implying that $r'$ is distinct from the destination point $s$ of $r$, because $cw(r,s)<\pi$.
-We conclude that $r$ does not move to $r'$.